Miaro atiala, mamboly fiainana

 Protect the forest, and life will grow

-The island of Madagascar features some of Earth’s most amazing and diverse biological life.
+Madagascar is the fourth largest island in the world (slightly larger than the nation of France) and features some of Earth’s most amazing and diverse biological life.
 Isolated for nearly 150 million years, the plants and animals of Madagascar spent millions of years evolving their own unique characteristics, not to be found elsewhere on the planet.
-All of the island’s primate species (excluding humans), more than half of all the birds, reptiles and amphibian species, and more than 80% of all the plants in Madagascar only exist in that one place.
+Remarkably, the more than 100 species of lemurs are naturally found nowhere else on earth.
+Such extreme endemism is characteristic of all forms of life on this oceanic island with 98% of the mammals, reptiles, and amphibians and over 90% of the (more than 12,000) plant species being found nowhere else.
 The sheer size of Madagascar (nearly 1000 miles long and 350 miles wide) coupled with the diversity of Madagascar’s regional climates and habitats – desert, lowland and high altitude rain forest, dry deciduous forest, mountains and valleys, grasslands, spiny forest and knife-edged limestone formations – created such a vast array of wildlife and plant life that Madagascar is often referred to as the “Eighth Continent.”

 Get in touch with SAVA Conservation!
 Submit your question or inquiry to email@example.com